rsdiaz/linttity/README.md

 # What this linttity? 🤔
-Automate eslint configuration and install the necessary packages for Nodejs projects.
+Automate ESlint & Prettier configuration and install the necessary packages for Nodejs projects.

 ## Install
 ```